nythrox/effects.js/README.md

   } // after each click, returns ['logged with account account1', 'logged with account account2', ...]
 ```

-You can find the full example and others <a href="https://github.com/nythrox/effects.js/edit/master/Examples.md">here</a>.
+ <a href="https://github.com/nythrox/effects.js/edit/master/Examples.md">You can find the full example and others here</a>.

 ### How to understand Algebraic Effects from an Object-Oriented background